envicutor/documentation/implementation_and_testing.rst

 Simulation Testing
 ==================

-**Objective**: Validate Envicutor's functionality and performance in a realistic environment.
+**Objective**: validate Envicutor's functionality and performance in a realistic environment.

 **Approach**:

-* Deployed the web application to simulate a competitive programming contest, replicating real-world usage scenarios.
-* Monitored system performance and response times under normal and peak loads.
+* Developed a web application that simulates a real programming contest and uses Envicutor as its code execution system.
-* Evaluated Envicutor's ability to handle correct solutions, incorrect submissions, and edge cases.
+* Evaluated Envicutor's ability to handle code execution, and various resource limits.
-* Conducted tests using a Python script to simulate malicious inputs during the contest, assessing Envicutor's resilience and integrity.
+* Developed a Python script to simulate malicious inputs during the contest, assessing Envicutor's resilience.

 **Screenshots**: